 5.5.11.1 General

-Time synchronization exposure allows an AF to configure time synchronization in 5GS.
+Time synchronization exposure allows an AF to configure time synchronization service(s) in 5GS and to monitor the time synchronization service status in 5GS.

-For (g)PTP operations, the Time synchronization service allows an AF to subscribe to the UE and 5GC capabilities and availability for time synchronization services as described in clause 5.5.11.2, to configure the (g)PTP instance in 5GS as described in clause 5.5.11.3, and monitor the service status as described in clause 5.5.11.5.
+For (g)PTP operations, the Time synchronization service allows an AF to subscribe to the UE and 5GC capabilities and availability for time synchronization services as described in clause 5.5.11.2, to configure the (g)PTP instance in 5GS as described in clause 5.5.11.3, and to monitor the service status as described in clause 5.5.11.5.

 For the 5G access stratum time distribution, the AF can influence the 5G access stratum time distribution as described in clause 5.5.11.4 and monitor the service status as described in clause 5.5.11.5.

-The time synchronization exposure is provided by NEF, which uses the services provided by TSCTSF.
-The AF that is part of the operator's trust domain may invoke the services directly with TSCTSF; in such case, the TSCTSF directly responds/notifies the AF, accordingly.
+The time synchronization exposure is provided by the NEF, which uses the services provided by the TSCTSF.
+The AF that is part of the operator's trust domain may invoke the services directly with the TSCTSF; in such case, the TSCTSF directly responds/notifies the AF, accordingly.

 * * * * Next change * * * *